act-rules/act-rules.github.io/_rules/bypass-blocks-cf77f2.md

 ```

 [block of content is expandable and collapsible]: https://act-rules.github.io/rules/3e12e1 'Rule Block of Content is Expandable and Collapsible'
-[block of repeated content]: #block-of-repeated-content 'Definition of Block of Repeated Content'
 [document]: https://dom.spec.whatwg.org/#concept-document 'DOM definition of Document'
 [document has a main landmark]: https://act-rules.github.io/rules/b40fd1 'Rule Document Has a Main Landmark'
 [document has heading for main section of content]: https://act-rules.github.io/rules/047fe0 'Rule Document Has Heading for Main Section of Content'